Arizona Training Program

 Arizona Training Program was a program of state schools for people with intellectual and developmental disabilities in the state of Arizona.
-There were three programs, two of which closed and only Arizona Training Program at Coolidge remains open today.

 History

 In 1927, H.B.
 50 authorizes the creation of the Arizona Children's Colony "for the care and education of mentally deficient children."
 In 1952, the Arizona Children's Colony was opened.
 Before 1952, Arizona State Hospital accepted people with I/DD as well as people with mental illness.
 Fay Arrington, a mother whose twin boys were two of the first patients accepted at the Children's Colony, relates that there were many families trying to get a spot.
 On the first day, 12 children were accepted.
 She relates that the floors were cement and the beds were in rows.